Nevenall/ghosting-the-edge/manuscript.md

 #### Aspects

-Add a positive aspect or take away a negative aspect.
+Add a positive aspect or take away a negative {.right\}

 #### Skills